jjhesk/LoyalNativeSlider/README.md

 - Adding call method to enable final detection of the tallest layout among all the loaded sliders.
 This method is only available thru using calls from `loadSliderList` and `addSliderList`.
 Because all slides needed to be rendered until all heights are found from each slide, there will be an slight delay from the first render of the sliderLayout.

 ###v1.6.0
-- add glide
+- add glide.
+As mentioned from all other recommendations, this library will be now the first choice of the support module to render images.
+That say all slider will support Gif files now.
-- support list insert
+- support list insert feature.
+Instead of having slide to be added one by one, there is a new way to insert items as a list that will be more efficient.

 ###v1.5.5
 - [fixed all the related bugs](https://github.com/jjhesk/LoyalNativeSlider/releases/tag/1.5.5)